HISTORY OF THE SANTA TRAIN

 Even though my children are grown up, I still love Christmas and get great pleasure seeing the little visitor's excitement as they

 watch the train and display.
-Now we get to do it all over again with our Granddaughter, Sophia.
+Now we're doing it again with our Granddaughter, Sophia.

 It must have been fate when I made that “long shot” call to Tyco 40 years ago.
 My counter indicates that the train has made over

 138,000 trips around the track and has traveled over 4200 miles.
 Since 1994, I have given away over 156,000 Candy Canes.
 The

 candy cane loader I built in 2005 made that task a lot easier.
-We've donated almost $20,000 to help cure children's diseases; in
+We've donated almost $20,000 to local charities in support of children

 I often think of that nice gentleman on the phone over 40 years ago who took the time to go out of his way to do something special.

 I'm sure all of my little train pals out there share with me in saying, “Thank you, Bob, and Merry Christmas wherever you are.”

 To the greatest parents ever, we miss you very much.

 ………….Yes, the display is brighter but so is Heaven now that you're there.